Fairfield City Council: History

 For more than 30,000 years, Aboriginal people from the Cabrogal–Gandangara tribe have lived in the area.

+1850s–1920s

+European settlement began early in the 19th century and was supported by railway construction in 1856.
 One of Sydney's oldest trees, the Bland Oak, was planted in the 1830s in Carramar.
-European settlement began early in the 19th century and was supported by railway construction in 1856.
-At the turn of the century the area had a population of 2,500 people and with fertile soils, produced crops for distribution in Sydney.
-The council was first incorporated as the "Municipal District of Smithfield and Fairfield" on 8 December 1888, becoming the "Municipality of Smithfield and Fairfield" from 1906.
-On 26 October 1920, the council's name was changed to the "Municipality of Fairfield", in recognition of the changing centre of business in the council area.
+At the turn of the 20th century the area had a population of 2,500 people and with fertile soils, produced crops for distribution in Sydney.
+The council was first incorporated as the Municipal District of Smithfield and Fairfield on 8 December 1888, becoming the Municipality of Smithfield and Fairfield from 1906.
+In December 1901, a major bushfire emerged from what is now Fairfield Heights through to the railway line at Canley Vale, where it destroyed many houses in its path as its crossed creeks, and also annihilated acres of vines and orchards between St Johns Park and Fairfield.
+On 26 October 1920, the council's name was changed to the Municipality of Fairfield, in recognition of the changing centre of business in the council area.